pictuga/morss/README.md

 ##Todo

-You can contribute to this projet.
+You can contribute to this project.
 If you're not sure what to do, you can pick from this list:

 - Add ability to run morss.py as an update daemon
 - Rewrite the readability fork, for better performances, and make it more "pythonic" (Firefox for Android may have it's own implementation, most probably cleaner than `readability.js`')